phone 403.861.0164 CarolynClaire@protonmail.com

 My Approach It can be a challenging to open up to someone new and reveal truths about yourself, your feelings, and your life that you may not have shared with anyone else.
 I have found it important to take the time to build a strong therapeutic relationship with my clients characterized by respect, compassion, and understanding that then helps to build trust and safety.

-I work collaboratively to develop a good understanding of the problem, the systems that keep the problem in place, and the client’s theory of change.
-Then, with the goals clarified, we develop a road map together, identifying what the client has power to change, and how change will happen.
-I find it important to draw upon the client’s strengths, knowledge, and insights to insure that our work together is meaningful, effective, and sustainable.
+I work collaboratively with you to develop a good understanding of the problem, the systems/parts of you that keep the problem in place, and your theory of change.
+Then, with the goals clarified, we develop a road map together, identifying what you have power to change, and how change will happen.
+I find it important to draw upon the your strengths, knowledge, and insights to ensure that our work together is meaningful, effective, and sustainable.

 My work is informed by mental health research and evidence based practices.
-I use an integrative approach and have training/experience in working with the following modalities: Cognitive Behavioral Therapy, Feminist Therapy, Person Centred Counselling, Emotion Focused Therapy (EFT), and Constructivist Therapy.
+I use an integrative approach primarily drawing upon Internal Family Systems although I have training/experience in working with the following modalities: Feminist Therapy, Person Centred Counselling, Emotion Focused Therapy (EFT), and Cognitive Behavioural Therapy.
 My work is influenced by adult attachment theory; I believe it is through relationships that we come to know and value ourselves.